Nonrational Symplectic Toric Cuts: The generalized Delzant procedure

 \section{The generalized Delzant procedure}

 We refer the reader to \cite{p,kite} for the basic definitions and properties of quasifolds.
 Following Ziegler \cite{ziegler}, we say that a subset $\D\subset\rndu$ is a {\em polyhedron} if it is a finite intersection of closed half--spaces.
 This implies, in particular, that $\D$ has at most a finite number of vertices.
-A polyhedron is said to be {\em pointed} if it has at least a vertex.
-A pointed polyhedron is a convex polytope if, and only if, it does not contain a ray.
+A polyhedron is said to be {\em pointed} if it has at least one vertex.
+One easily sees that a pointed polyhedron is a convex polytope if, and only if, it does not contain a ray.
 As for a convex polytope, an $n$--dimensional pointed polyhedron is said to be {\em simple} if each of its vertices is contained in exactly $n$ facets.

 A {\em quasilattice} $Q$ in $\rn$ is the $\Z$--span of a set of $\R$--spanning vectors $Y_1,\ldots,Y_d\in\rn$.
-A quasilattice is a lattice if, and only if, it is generated by a basis of $\rn$.
+Clearly, a quasilattice is an ordinary lattice if, and only if, it is generated by a basis of $\rn$.
 If $Q$ is a quasilattice in $\rn$, we say that the quasifold and abelian group $D^n=\rn/Q$ is a {\em quasitorus}.
-As in the standard case, we will call {\em exponential mapping} the projection $\exp_{D^n}\,\colon\,\rn\longrightarrow D^n$.
-Notice that $D^n$ is an ordinary torus if, and only if, $Q$ is an ordinary lattice.
+As in the standard case, we will call the projection $\exp_{D^n}\,\colon\,\rn\longrightarrow D^n$ {\em exponential mapping}.
+Notice that, if $Q$ is an ordinary lattice, then $D^n$ is an ordinary torus.

 Let now $\D\subset\rndu$ be an $n$--dimensional polyhedron having $d$ facets.
 Then there exist $X_1,\ldots,X_d \in\rn$ and $\lambda_1,\ldots,\lambda_d\in\R$ such that

 Each of the vectors $X_1,\ldots,X_d$ is orthogonal to a facet of $\D$ and is inward--pointing.
 We will say that $\D$ is {\em quasirational} with respect to the quasilattice $Q$ if the vectors $X_1,\ldots,X_d$ can be chosen in $Q$.
 If $\D$ is quasirational with respect to an ordinary lattice, then it is rational in the ordinary sense.
 Notice that any polyhedron is quasirational with respect to the quasilattice that is generated by a set of $d$ vectors, each of which is orthogonal to one of the $d$ different facets of $\D$.